Charley horse pain can sometimes persist for several days, especially if caused by muscle strain, repeated cramping, or an underlying trigger.

 Gentle Stretching and Massage

-Slowly stretching the affected muscle promotes blood flow and relaxes tight fibers.
-Massaging gently reduces stiffness by increasing circulation around damaged tissue.
+Slowly stretching the affected muscle promotes blood flow and helps relax tight fibers.
+Massaging gently may reduce stiffness by increasing circulation around the sore area.
+For a calf cramp, straightening the leg and gently pulling the toes upward toward the shin is a common stretch.

 Heat Therapy vs Cold Therapy